 We're taking steps to make sure electric vehicle drivers have access to safe and convenient places to charge in Boston.
 This effort is part of Boston’s Complete Streets mission.
 It's also part of our commitment to sustainability.

-- Learn more about electric vehicles on our EV Boston, electric vehicle resources page.
+- learn more about electric vehicles

 Have an electric vehicle?
 You can find a public charging station on this interactive map: